eferreirafilho/UAV-Task-PDDL/README.md

 Goals: Dock with one sensor, get data, transmit while in surface;

 Assumptions:
+- Several waypoints in the cable and only one waypoints is the sensor;
-- No battery consumption
+- No battery consumption;
-- Only one AUV
+- Only one AUV;
-- Actions without duration
+- Actions without duration.